Flood Season in the NWT

 - Aklavik; and

-- Prepare an emergency survival kit.
+- Have an emergency plan and prepare and emergency survival kit.